 The answer to this question used to be simple: use an ink intended for use in a fountain pen not India ink or drawing ink.

 PS You may be told to discard ink that is more than a year or two old.
 This is nonsense, as many pen collectors routinely use inks that are decades old.
 This is not to say that old inks cannot go bad; watch out for any sign of separation or sedimentation, or for off smells.
 If mold gets into a pen, it can be very difficult to eradicate, so any ink with slime or fuzzy growth should be thrown out, however new it is.
-Finally, there are a few special-purpose vintage inks that are strictly display items -- most notably, the Parker ink originally labelled "Parker 51" and later, "Superchrome".
+Finally, there are a few special-purpose vintage inks that are strictly display items, or for use with dip pens only most notably, the Parker ink originally labelled "Parker 51" and later, "Superchrome".